 (September 2012) Many garlic growers in the upper Midwest have reported yellowing leaves and premature browning resulting in both crop loss and smaller garlic heads at harvest in 2012.
 Some growers had 100% crop loss while others have had little or none.
 Plum Creek Garlic experienced about a 70% crop loss by weight in 2012.

 A very small bacteria called Phytoplasma has been identified as the most likely culprit via DNA testing.
 The specific type of Phytoplasma infecting garlic in Minnesota has a common name of Aster Yellows and is transmitted from plant to plant only by the Aster Leafhopper which carries the disease from infected plants.
-It is not completely clear why this happened in 2012 although very large Aster Leafhopper infestations in late April and early May were documented in a University of Minnesota Extension report.
+It is not completely clear why this happened in 2012 although very large Aster Leafhopper infestations in late April and early May 2012 were documented in a University of Minnesota Extension report.
 One of the authors of this report said they were finding as many as 70 Aster Leafhoppers per square foot in Barley.
 If you do the math this is over 3,000,000 Aster Leafhoppers per acre!
-This author thought the warm spring in the south and several large rain events in late April and early May brought them north in extremely large numbers.
+This author thought the warm spring in the south and several large rain events in late April and early May 2012 brought them north in extremely large numbers.

 Normally Leafhoppers are not considered a garlic pest and many remedies for Leafhopper problems on vegetables often include garlic as a key ingredient to repel them.
 Garlic is not a preferred food for this particular Leafhopper but the vast numbers in 2012, combined with a high infection rate and limited alternative food sources early in the spring probably contributed to the problem.